- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 - Is an Client Terminal required?

-- Yes, it is.
-But you do not need to install it.
-MT4 client terminal is included into the JFX api distribution and JFX Terminal Server is installing and starting MT4 client terminals in background.
+- Yes, it is, you do not need to install it though.
+MT4 client terminal is included into the NJ4X api distribution and NJ4X Terminal Server installs and runs MT4 client terminals in background.

 Strategy.coordinate()is called by NJ4X framework once per